Skip to main content

 Climate Change and Health Care

-The effects of climate change are apparent across the United States.
+The effects of climate change are apparent everywhere.
 Americans see the impact in their daily lives through extreme temperatures, degraded air quality, and more frequent and intense climate shocks like floods, heat waves, and droughts.
 Without concerted action, these effects will only increase in scale and frequency.

-Climate change negatively impacts population health in many ways, including heat-related adverse medical events and deaths, respiratory complications and chronic diseases linked to poor air quality, and increased exposure to waterborne and vector-borne illness.
-It also causes anxiety, depression, and grief — even posttraumatic stress disorder.
-Moreover, climate events can cripple health systems and disrupt the provision of care in both the short and long term.
-These negative effects disproportionately impact people of color, people with low income, older adults, people with disabilities, and children.
-Climate change is both a health crisis and an equity crisis.
+Climate change negatively impacts population health in many ways: heat-related adverse medical events and deaths, respiratory complications and chronic diseases linked to poor air quality, and increased exposure to waterborne and vector-borne illnesses.
+It also can cause anxiety, depression, and grief — even posttraumatic stress disorder.
+Climate events can cripple health systems and disrupt the provision of care, in both the short and long term.
+All these negative effects disproportionately impact people of color, people with low income, older adults, people with disabilities, and children.
+Climate change is a health crisis and an equity crisis.

 For more information, email Lovisa Gustafsson, Vice President, Controlling Health Care Costs, at [email protected].